For business leaders

 Want to capture more product searches without the technical complexity?

-See how retailers unlock hidden revenue from filter combinations automatically.
+See how retailers unlock hidden revenue from filter combinations automatically with AI search optimization tools.

 The problem?
 Each filter combination can generate a unique URL.
 A site with 10 filterable attributes, each with 10 options, could theoretically create over 10 billion unique URLs.
 Even a modest filter setup can produce hundreds of thousands of pages that Google tries to crawl.

 Google's own documentation calls faceted navigation “the most common source of overcrawl issues.”
-In most cases, the problem could have been avoided by following best practices.
+In most cases, the problem could have been avoided by following faceted navigation best practices.

 Block everything